MiQettin/hour_tracking_python/README.md

 # AI Project Hour Tracker

-Made by Mirka Romppanen with Gemini 2.5 Pro with temperature setting 2
+Built by Mirka Romppanen using Gemini 2.5 Pro (temperature set to 2), according to Mirka's specifications.

 This is a Python-based GUI tool for logging and tracking working hours in an AI project.
 The application uses Tkinter for the graphical user interface, and stores data in separate `.csv` files for each team member.
 A management dashboard shows team and subject summaries, including visualizations.